ashu66867/bookstore-nestjs-api/README.md

 /books
 ```

-### Routes will be modified/added in future to:
+#### Routes will be modified/added in future to:
-1. filter books
+1. Filter books
-2. handle pagination
+2. Handle pagination

+## Approach
+Books controller, service model and module placed in 'src/books'.
+Using mongoose library to model book object in DB.
+Port & MongoDB Atlas url are environment variables.

 ## Installation